Tietgen-ITU/thesis/docs/nvmefs/memory-layout.md

 **Write-Ahead-Log (WAL)** is responsible to log the actions taken such that if a crash failure happens, then it can recover the steps it took to get the database to a particular state.
 The path of the write-ahead-log is the same as the path of the database, except that it will append `.wal` at the end.
 The write ahead log managed by the code in `write_ahead_log.cpp`.

 **Temporary files** is used when a query has intermediary data that is larger-than-memory.
 All temporary files are managed by the `TemporaryFileManager` and the location of the temporary files is from the `DBConfig.options.temporary_directory`.

+## Memory Layout

+In this section we present ideas on how to structure data on the device, based on how the data is sort of structured at the moment.
+The general assumption that we have is that the application takes full ownership of the device.
+Meaning that we do not expect anything else to be stored on the device other than the data we have defined.

+### Pre-allocated partitions

+The idea behind pre-allocated partitions is that, we know what data is going to be stored on the disk and approximately how much of the data that is